Equilibrium Propagation for Non-Conservative Systems: Acknowledgments

 \section{Acknowledgments}

-AES acknowledges financial support by the Horizon Europe Marie Skłodowska-Curie Doctoral Network `Postdigital Plus' (Grant 101169118).
+AES is fully funded by the Horizon Europe Marie Skłodowska-Curie Doctoral Network 'Postdigital Plus' (Grant 101169118).
 DVA acknowledges the support of the French Community of Belgium through a FRIA fellowship.
 SM acknowledges financial support by the Fonds de la Recherche Scientifique–FNRS, Belgium under EOS Project No. 40007536.
 Computational resources have been provided by the Consortium des Équipements de Calcul Intensif (CÉCI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No.~2.5020.11 and by the Walloon Region.

 \textit{``\textgreek{ἁρμονίη ἀφανὴς φανερῆς κρείττων}''}